European sectoral social partner organisations and their representativeness

 Representativeness is a criterion used by the Commission to identify the ‘management and labour’ whom it must consult under article 154 of the Treaty on the Functioning of the European Union (TFEU), and who may initiate social dialogue leading to Council decision's under article 155 of the same treaty.
 In 2006 the European Commission mandated Eurofound to carry out studies on the representativeness of European sectoral social partner organisations.

 These 'representativness studies' are designed to provide basic information needed for the setting up and functioning of sectoral social dialogue committees at European level.
 The sectoral social dialogue committees are the mechanism used by the Commission to consult management and labour under article 154 TFEU.

 Eurofound has studied the representativeness of social partner organisations in the following sectors:

-The data is gathered by the network of European correspondents under the direction of Eurofound research managers and the social partners are consulted throughout the process.
+The data are gathered by the Network of Eurofound Correspondents under the direction of Eurofound research managers and the social partners are consulted throughout the process.
 For more details see the methodology page.

 The results of the study are the identification of the European sectoral associations which are representative and therefore can be included in the European sectoral social dialogue.